cpsource/backupDotViaTar/README.md

 Then modify the backup_directory variable in files backup_ubuntu.sh and backup-check.sh to point to where you wish your backup sets to be created and managed.
 It runs on Windows as well as Linux.

+Modify backup-partial.sh for your needs, then softlink it from your top of tree.
+For example:

+  cd
+  ln -s backupDotViaTar/backup-partial.sh .

 # To Run

 From your root directory, type